conestack/node/README.rst

     >>> from node.behavior import Attributed
     >>> from node.behavior import behavior

-Provide class and decorate it with behavior.
+Provide a class and decorate it with an behavior.
 ::
     >>> @behavior(Attributed)
     ... class AttributedNode(OrderedNode): pass

-Now contract of ``node.interfaces.IAttributed`` is available on node.
+Now the contract of ``node.interfaces.IAttributed`` is available on the node.
 ::
     >>> node = AttributedNode()
     >>> node.attrs
     <NodeAttributes object 'None' at ...>

 A node can be decorated with multiple behaviors.
-Additionally to Attributed add behavior described by ``node.interfaces.IReferenced`` to another node
+Additionally to ``Attributed`` add the behavior described by ``node.interfaces.IReferenced`` to another node
 ::
     >>> from node.behavior import Referenced